5 Days in Puerto Viejo: Exploring The Caribbean Coast

 • If your goal is to see as much wildlife as possible in Cahuita National Park, spend the extra $20-30 for a local guide who can spot much more.

-• August, September, and October typically have more mellow waves.
+• August, September, and October typically have more calm ocean conditions.
 The rest of the year can have bigger surf and the potential for rip currents.

 • Don’t miss our Ultimate Packing List for Costa Rica.